Were You Injured On Someone Else’s Dangerous Property In South Florida?

 Tripping Hazards And Trip-And-Fall Accidents

 While “trip and falls” can involve a transitory substance, as in a slip and fall, they often involve uneven surfaces, or hidden fixtures, that can catch your foot as you are walking.
-Examples are cracks in floor or pavement, uneven stairs, steps that are of inconsistent heights, fixtures that are not readily visible due to poor lighting or other obstructions.
+Examples are cracks in floor or pavement, uneven stairs, steps that are of inconsistent heights, and fixtures that are not readily visible due to poor lighting or other obstructions.
 These claims usually require immediate preservation of evidence (pictures, often with a tape measure to show the degree of the flaw).

 Many times, failing to act quickly results in the defendant repairing the condition before an investigation can be made.
 This ends up being the subject of much litigation and dispute, which is why it is important to take as many pictures as you can and hire a lawyer who may send an investigator out to take professional pictures.